 - Place garbage in a leak-proof bag and close securely before removal from resident's room.
 Double bagging is not necessary unless the first bag is leaking.
 (Try to avoid a "whoosh" of air in your face as the bag is tied shut as this may spread droplets of infectious material into the air) - Safely dispose of feces, urine, aspirates and vomitus.
 Closed waste disposal systems are recommended (washer/disinfector, macerator) for the disposal.
 When closed systems are not available, consider using fecal containment systems.
-Use a standard procedure mask if there is potential for droplet spread of infectious material into the air - Empty disposable containers in the toilet and place container in a leak-proof bag and discard with regular waste - Ensure hand hygiene.
+Use a medical mask and eye protection if there is potential for droplet spread of infectious material into the air - Empty disposable containers in the toilet and place container in a leak-proof bag and discard with regular waste - Ensure hand hygiene.
 (Ensure that your hands are washed after using the toilet, before eating, touching your face, touching any food or drink, or anything that will touch anyone's face and refrain from chewing on pens, pencils etc.)

-- Gowns and gloves are required for any contact with infectious material. - A standard procedure mask should be worn when assisting a resident who is vomiting, having diarrhea or during the cleaning of vomit or fecal matter (i.e., while housecleaning, toilet flushing, handling contaminated laundry or clearing of dishes grossly contaminated with infectious material)
+- Gowns and gloves are required for any contact with infectious material. - A medical mask and eye protection should be worn when assisting a resident who is vomiting. having diarrhea or during the cleaning of vomit or fecal matter (i.e., while housecleaning, toilet flushing, handling contaminated laundry or cleaning of dishes grossly contaminated with infectious material).